-Seven of the eight sites studied had consistent net positive retention capacity and reduction efficiency for all phosphorus species with one site found to be a source of phosphorus.
-Investigations which study a wetlands ability to retain phosphorus often report a small percentage of study sites acting as sources phosphorus (Land et al. 2016), and this study was no different.
+Seven of the eight sites studied had consistent net positive retention capacity and reduction efficiency for all phosphorus and nitrogen species.
+One site was found to be a source of TP, TDP and PP while a sink of SRP.
+Investigations which study a wetlands ability to retain phosphorus often report a small percentage of study sites acting as sources of phosphorus (Land et al. 2016), and this study was no different.
 However, seven of our eight restored wetlands showed a positive water quality improvement.

-SRP retention capacity was positive for seven of the eight restored wetland basins.
-The overall net SRP retention rate of 3.4 kg ha- year- demonstrates these restored wetland basins can play an important role in meeting the reduction of SRP loads set for Lake Erie.
+SRP retention rates were higher than TDP retention rates in two of the restored wetlands indicating a chemical transformation of this highly reactive form of phosphorus upon entering the restored wetland basin.
+The SRP entering these basins may get bound to dissolved organic mater (or other ligands) or particulate matter which then is stored or exits these basins.
+The overall net SRP retention rate of 5.7 kg ha- year- demonstrates these restored wetland basins can play an important role in meeting the reduction of SRP loads set for Lake Erie.